 - Ongoing workshops in partnership with local entrepreneurial support organizations

-- Marketing through weekly Build Grad Profiles, social media, and newsletters
+- Marketing through Build Grad Profiles, social media, and newsletters

 - Open City monthly networking events

 - Build Bazaar pop-up marketplace for Build alumni